royasutton/openscad-amu/README.md

 template and project *makefile*.
 The project *makefile* coordinates the design flow and invocation of [OpenSCAD].
 All openscad-amu design flow configurations are set here.
-To see a menu of options, current configurations, and build and install this example:
+To see a menu of options, current configurations, build, and install this example project, type:

 ```bash
 cd my_project